QuantumApplicationLab/hhl-prototype/README.md

-# Quantum linear solvers
+# HHL linear solvers
-Contains classical and quantum algorithms to solve systems of linear equations such as the HHL algorithm.
+Contains an implementation to solve systems of linear equations using the HHL algorithm.

 ## Installation
 ```python